AmiraAli23/intro-assignment/README.md

 ## Introduction

 The finance industry has changed drastically over the past few decades.
 The rise in technology has pushed companies within the industry to explore new innovative ways of doing business, while maintaining the quality of services that are provided.
 Digitalizing services increase operational efficiencies by reducing the time it takes to execute certain tasks, as well reducing costs by removing the middle-man or intermediary.
 Developing smartphone apps for these services have the potential to increase the target market and give more people the opportunity to invest, as it's now easily accessible.
+ModernAdvisor is a company operating under the Robo-Advising fintech domain.

 ## Overview and Origin

-Navid Boostani recognized the need for a robo advising service that charged minimal fees while providing exceptional service.
+Navid Boostani wanted to address the need in the markets for cheaper services that charged minimal fees while also wanting to provide exceptional service.
 In 2013, he founded ModernAdvisor which is an online investment company that allows investors to build portfolios and manage their invesments.

 <img width="786" alt="Screen Shot 2022-02-19 at 4 17 47 PM" src="https://user-images.githubusercontent.com/99091066/154819375-df3a2bd2-9090-4551-951b-a193949e9cc8.png">